RichardHerold/soustack-spec/SPEC.md

 ### 3.1 Profile Declaration

-A document MAY declare a profile explicitly using a top-level `profile` field.
-Tools MAY also infer the profile from `level` and `stacks`.
+* A document MAY declare a profile explicitly using a top-level `profile` field.
+The field is OPTIONAL; omission MUST NOT change document validity.
+* Tools MAY infer the profile from `level` and `stacks` when `profile` is absent.
+* `profile` is a single primary claim (no arrays or multi-profile declarations).

-If a document declares both a `profile` and explicit `level`/`stacks`, they MUST NOT contradict.
+* If a document declares both a `profile` and explicit `level`/`stacks`, they MUST NOT contradict.
 Contradictions MUST be treated as non-conformant.

 ### 3.2 Stack Semantics